According to CEO Stephane Kasriel, Upwork gets 10,000 new signups EVERY DAY.

 As the site grows more popular, they’re also becoming more selective with who can apply for jobs.
 Lately, I’ve been getting an increasing number of emails from readers who are having a hard time getting their profile approved.

 I know this can be frustrating.
-So today, I’m going to share the proven strategies I’ve tested behind the scenes to increase your profile’s chances of being approved by Upwork.
+So today, I’m going to share the proven strategies my team and I have tested behind the scenes to increase your profile’s chances of being approved by Upwork.

 Before we dive in, it’s important to keep a few things in mind: